Teacher in Ho Chi Minh City, 5

 “On the phone, you said you wanted to see furnished apartment options with 3 bedrooms on the 17th floor,” Ashley said.
 The elevator moved quickly.
-She was slightly confused.
+She was confused and didn’t look pleased.

 “That was yesterday,” Howard said.

 “Well,” she said, annoyed.
 “On the 34th floor, we have 4 apartment units with 4 bedrooms, and they are 200 meters, not 150 meters.
 They cost $6 thousand a month, not $3 thousand.”

 The elevator stopped, and Howard and I entered a small lobby.
 He pointed to a door, which had a Number 1 on it and a piece of paper sticking to it.

 “Can we go inside?”
 Howard asked.
 “What’s with this note?
 My client has decided he wants to rent 2 apartments on the same floor.
 Possibly a whole floor.
 He may decide to buy.
 Is there a tenant inside?”

 Binh arrived in his taxi and drove us back to the Hotel Intercontinental, where he dropped off Howard.
 Afterward, he took me to the University of Economics at 59C Nguyễn Đình Chiểu Street, District 3.

 When I got out of the car, it was 1:20pm.
 I had hoped the temperature would drop, but it had not.
 I felt light-headed and slightly disoriented.